MA Future DesignPlease note that this programme starts in September only

 - MA Future Design Major Project (60 credits)

 1. Previous education

-(For applicants who do not hold the above award, special entry may be considered at the discretion of the Admissions Board)
+A British Honours degree (first or second class), or equivalent level qualification, in an art or design discipline.
+(For applicants who do not hold the above mentioned degree award, special entry may be considered at the discretion of the Admissions Board)

 Or relevant professional experience or equivalent qualifications.

 2. Proof of English level upon entry, which could be one of the following

 TOEFL iBT score of at least 79